Team-Schwessinger/Team_B_S/about.md

 [Detection of fungal pathogens and their associated microbiome](https://biology.anu.edu.au/research/projects/detection-fungal-pathogens-and-their-associated-microbiome) (Summer, Honours, and Master students)

+### The science beyond the 'lab'
+Beyond being nerds, we aim to contribute to a welcoming and progressive academic environment.
+Group members are actively encouraged to contribute to community events, outreach science communication, and university commities.
+For example, group members are part of [eLife's Early Career Advisory Board](https://elifesciences.org/), ambassador for the protocol sharing webpage [protocols.io](https://www.protocols.io/), and chair of the RSB Equity Committee.
+And of course we love open access and reproducible science.

 ### Lab Members
 Our lab group is varied, with each member bringing their own expertise and knowloedge to create a comprehensive lab group.
 Our interests span statistics, sequencing technologies, biology, applied mathematics, molecular biology, and many other disciplines.
 Visit our [people page](http://Team-Schwessinger.github.io/Team_B_S/people/) to see more information on each person who works in the lab (publications, contact information, photos).